mhornstein/Cloudinary-Test/Part3/part3.md

 ## Overview

-In this tutorial, you’ll build a simple HTML/CSS/JS app that:
+In this tutorial, you'll build a simple HTML/CSS/JS app that:

 * Loads an image from Cloudinary.
 * Renders it in the browser.